-A discussion dedicated to expanding notions of fiction and nonfiction in the movies.
+A screening dedicated to expanding notions of fiction and nonfiction in the movies.

 Framed by a rival suitor for a crime he did not commit, the “boy” (played by Keaton) is a hapless projectionist who fantasizes of becoming a world-class detective and solving the mystery that has estranged him from his romantic interest.
 But the detective plot of SHERLOCK JR. is largely a set-up for the real target: an exploration of the relationship between real life and the illusion of the cinematic world.
 Falling asleep on the job, Keaton dreams himself into a mystery movie within the greater narrative that parallels his romantic predicament, one in which the magnitude of Keaton's comedic genius is utterly unrestrained.

 Abbas Kiarostami's close-up follows the story of working-class Hossain Sabzian, a man who is tried in court for deceiving a middle class Tehran family by posturing himself as famed Iranian director Mohsen Makmalbaf and promising the family members a role in his next film.
 One of the most significant legal transgressions is their loaning Sabzian money under the pretenses that he can repay it when in fact he is an unemployed printer from an entirely different class.
 Kiarostami revisits the events leading to the trial in the form of a docu-fiction, through reenactments and testimonies, casting the real life participants in the scandal as themselves.
 Whether Sabzian's intentions are criminal or innocent remains a matter of perspective, one that Kiarostami's camera deliberates upon but does not determine.

 1990, Blu-ray, 100 min